top of page

 Success:

-Business and financial counseling client
+Business and financial counseling client; YWahine In Business Financial Accelerator participant

 Kokoro means “heart” in Japanese, and that’s at the center of what Staci Taniguchi believes and practices as the owner and principal engineer of Kokoro Engineering LLC.
 “I work on projects that are in alignment with what I want to work on.
 Everything I take on is something I want to do,” she explained.
 “There’s so much work out there and so many engineering firms, I’d rather focus on what’s of interest to me, and where I feel like I can make a contribution to the community.”